jkenney0501/dbt-refactor-legacy-code/README.md

 When migrating and refactoring code, it’s of course important to stay organized.
 We'll do this by following several steps:

 1. Migrate your code 1:1 into dbt
-    - This step is simple, create a "legacy" folder and then create a file WITH a suitable name for the legcy code.
+    - This step is simple, create a "legacy" folder and then create a file with a suitable name for the legcy code.

 2. Implement dbt sources rather than referencing raw database tables
     - Use the source function which helps connect to DWH sources & set up models to be referenced downstream.